kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/executive-functioning-skills.md

   <summary> Open to see some useful advice for Juma (or anyone with inhibitory control challenges). </summary>

 - Morning:
   - Establish a morning routine that includes specific time slots for phone usage.
-Juma can set a limit on the amount of time he spends on his phone before starting his study session.
+He can set a limit on the amount of time he spends on his phone before starting his study session.
 Using apps or features that track and limit screen time can be helpful.
   - Keep the phone out of sight and in a different room while studying to minimize distractions and resist the impulse to check notifications.
 - Mid-morning:
   - Practice active listening during lectures.
-Juma can engage with the material by taking detailed notes, asking questions, and participating in discussions.     - Actively involving himself in the learning process can help improve his focus and inhibit distractions.
+Juma can engage with the material by taking detailed notes, asking questions, and participating in discussions.
+Actively involving himself in the learning process can help improve his focus and inhibit distractions.
   - Utilize active learning strategies like summarizing key points, repeating information in his own words, or visualizing concepts to help maintain attention and enhance understanding.
 - Lunchtime:
   - Plan and prepare healthy meals in advance to avoid impulsive food choices.
 Juma can pack a nutritious lunch or snacks from home to resist the temptation of unhealthy options nearby.
   - Engage in mindful eating by focusing on the taste, texture, and satisfaction of the chosen meal.
 This can help Juma resist immediate gratification and make healthier choices.
 -Evening:
   - Create a distraction-free study environment by putting the phone in a different room, using website blockers to limit access to social media, or employing productivity apps that block distracting notifications.
-  - Implement the "out of sight, out of mind" principle by keeping the phone in a designated area away from the study space.
-This can reduce the temptation to check notifications and minimize the risk of getting distracted.
 - Night:
    - Establish a bedtime routine that promotes healthy sleep habits.
-Juma can set a specific time to wind down, avoid stimulating activities like watching TV or playing video games close to bedtime, and create a relaxing environment conducive to sleep.
+He can set a specific time to wind down, avoid stimulating activities like watching TV or playing video games close to bedtime, and create a relaxing environment conducive to sleep.
-  - Set a bedtime alarm to remind Juma of his commitment to getting adequate rest.
+  - Set a bedtime alarm to remind him of his commitment to getting adequate rest.
 Resisting the urge to stay up late can help improve his overall cognitive functioning, including inhibitory control.

 </details>